Getting an Assessment for Dyslexia.

 A good starting point is to complete our Adult Checklist.

 Further extensive checklists can be obtained from http://www.workingwithdyslexia.com.

 Screening tests are usually computerised tests, some available online such as the B.D.A's online dyslexia test.

 A screening test would indicate the probability of dyslexia as low, medium or high.
 No screening test is 100% reliable in its prediction and there may be a few false positives or false negatives.
 For instance, well compensated people with less severe dyslexia may not be flagged up in a screening test.

 Where a checklist or screening test shows the probability of dyslexic difficulties, a full diagnostic assessment may be considered in order to inform the process of determining the most appropriate reasonable adjustments.

 Dyslexia can be diagnosed by Chartered Psychologists specialising in adult dyslexia who may also be able to identify frequently co-occurring conditions such as Dyspraxia, Dyscalculia and Attention Deficit Disorder.
 These professionals are usually Educational or Occupational Psychologists.
 Occasionally Clinical Psychologists specialise in this area.
 Occupational Therapists often play an important part in assessment of Dyspraxia.

-Assessments can also be carried out by an appropriately qualified tutor with post graduate training in dyslexia, usually with the AMBDA accreditation and a Practising Certificate.
+Assessments can also be carried out by an appropriately qualified specialist dyslexia teacher with a post graduate Diploma in Specific Learning Difficulties and an assessment Practising Certificate.
 They are able to make assessments of verbal and non-verbal intelligence but use different tests from those only available to Psychologists.